LauSmi/README-generator/README.md

 * [Questions](#questions)

 ## Description
-fdfd
+This generator was made to assist in the creation of professional ReadMes.
+GitHub repository: https://github.com/LauSmi/README-generator

 ## Installation
-dsdf
+N/A

 ## Usage
-fdsfd
+JavaScript, Markdown, Node, JSON.

 ## Credits
-dsd
+For references and tutorials: https://w3schools.com https://developer.mozilla.org/en-US

 ## License
 Licensed under the MIT license.

 ## Badges
-sfds
+N/A

 ## Features
-fdsf
+N/A

 ## How to Contribute
-fds
+N/A

 ## Tests
-dsfds
+N/A

 ## Questions
-Please send your questions to: 123@gmail.com or visit [github/lausmi](https://github.com/lausmi).
+Please send your questions to: 123ABC@gmail.com or visit [github/lausmi](https://github.com/lausmi).